All plan types/levels | |

 Open your Airtable home screen.

-Click the drop down icon next to the name of the field ⌄.
+Click the arrow icon ⌄ next to the field name with the ID you want to find.

-Click Copy field URL.
+Click Copy field URL and paste your field URL.

 To find multiple field IDs: